-This course introduces a novel set of heuristics used to evaluate gameful applications and gameful design, so an interest in either games and playful interaction is helpful for participants interested in the course.
+This course introduces gamification, gameful design, and a novel set of heuristics used to evaluate gameful applications, so an interest in either games and playful interaction is helpful for participants interested in the course.
 Given that these heuristics are aimed at people working with real-world designs, we invite industrial and academic HCI researchers, designers, and user experience professionals to participate.
 The course is particularly useful for people interested in game design and user experience evaluation.

 Gustavo Fortes Tondello

 Gustavo F. Tondello, M.Sc., is a Ph.D. student at the HCI Games Group, University of Waterloo, Canada with a main interest in gamification and games for health and learning.
 He has been investigating several topics related to the design, evaluation, and personalization of serious games and gamified applications, particularly regarding the application of player or user typologies in games and gamification.
 He has evaluated games professionally and has been teaching Computer Science courses at the University of Waterloo as part of his graduate studies.